History of bitcoin: 2021

 From February 2021, the Swiss canton of Zug allows for tax payments in bitcoin and other cryptocurrencies.
 Bitcoin achieved price equivalence with one kilogram of gold.

-In May 2021, Tesla suspends Bitcoin payments due to environmental concerns, causing a significant market reaction.

 On 1 June 2021, El Salvador President Nayib Bukele announced his plans to adopt bitcoin as legal tender; this would render El Salvador the world's first country to do so.
 On June 7, 2021, United States Justice Department recovered $2.3 million worth of bitcoin paid by Colonial Pipeline to a criminal cyber group in cyber-security ransom.
 On 8 June 2021, at the initiative of the president, pro-government deputies in the Legislative Assembly of El Salvador voted legislation—Ley Bitcoin or the Bitcoin Law—to make Bitcoin legal tender in the country alongside the US Dollar.

 2022

-On April 22, 2022, its price fell back down below $40,000.
-It further dropped to as low as $26,970 in May after the collapse of Terra-Luna and its sister stablecoin, UST, in addition to a shedding of tech stocks.
-On 18 June, Bitcoin dropped below $18,000, to trade at levels beneath its 2017 highs.
+Bitcoin's price declined sharply in 2022 amid a sell-off in technology stocks and the collapse of Terra-Luna and its sister stablecoin, UST.
 In May 2022, following a vote by Wikipedia editors the previous month, the Wikimedia Foundation announced it would stop accepting donations in bitcoin or other cryptocurrencies—eight years after it had first started taking contributions in bitcoin.

+Network and financial-market developments, 2023–2024

 2023

 In 2023, ordinals, non-fungible tokens (NFTs) on Bitcoin, went live.

 2024

-In 2024, Bitcoin continued its strong development with many important events.
-One of the highlights was the approval of Bitcoin-holding ETF funds, helping to increase investment properties, and diversify stocks.